Beta · capped at 1,000 Strava athletes

 We pull the activities you authorize — runs, walks, hikes, splits, heart rate, weather.
 No DMs, no social graph, no friends list.

-Tokens stored encrypted at rest.
-Revoke access from your Strava settings or in-app in one tap.
+Tokens stored encrypted.
+Revoke access from your Strava settings or in-app in one tap, anytime.

-Export your scores as JSON.
-Delete your account and everything we hold — no email forms, no waiting.
+Delete your account and everything we hold from inside the app — no forms, no waiting.
+Want a copy first?
+Export anytime.

 Beta access